XPixelGroup/DepictQA/README.md

 - Check [Installation](#installation) to make sure (1) the environment is installed, (2) CLIP-ViT-L-14, Vicuna-v1.5-7B, and the pretrained delta checkpoint are downloaded and (3) their paths are set in _config.yaml_.

-- Construct your infer shell as follows.
+- Construct your inference script as follows.

     ```
     #!/bin/bash